CallMeZhou/Puresoft3D/readme.md

 You will also see 2 VC-projects named '**test**' and '**test2**', as their names suggest, they are two demo programmes.
 You may want to set one of them as startup, **switch to release mode and press F5 to build and run it, but before that, be sure to run the initdirs.bat once**.
 You may noticed the '90%' in the above paragraph.
 The rest 10% is in the demos --- the shaders, I believe you know it.

 '**libobjx**' and '**objcvt**' are two helper tools that converts Wavefront OBJ mesh file to an extended binary format OBJX.
-They are less important and were actually written 4 years ago when I was doing summer project of master degree courses.
+They are less important, written 4 years ago during my school project.
 The demos load scene from OBJX files which are from OBJ files that I edited in Milkshape.
-Well, I hate all of them, the OBJ, the OBJX, and Milkshape, but I have to have a way of creating scenes to draw, so I just leave them there and use them. **Just do not spend time on them**.
+Well, **I hate all of them**, the OBJ, the OBJX, and Milkshape, but I have to have a way of creating scenes to draw, so I just leave them there and use them. **Just do not waste time on them**.

-The last VC-project in the solution is '**mcemaths**' which is from my old school project too, so please do not mind the wired name, 'mce' stands for 'motion capture engine'.
-This one is important as all linear algebra calculation is implemented in it.
-However it **may not be important to you** because we have many maths libraries overall the internet, and I believe some of them are much betther than this.
+The last VC-project in the solution is '**mcemaths**' which is from my old school project too, so please do not mind the wired name prefix.
+This module is important to the project as all linear algebra calculation is implemented in it.
+However it **may not be important to you** because we have many maths libraries all over the internet, and I believe some of them are much betther than this one.
 About this library, you **just need to know the purposes of the library functions if you want to read the source code in demos as well as the main module.
 You can get enough description in the mcemaths.h**.

-##WHERE TO FIND ME
+## WHERE TO FIND ME

 Send email to [My personal mailbox](mailto:agedboy@sina.com).
 I usually check it once or twice a week.